tobyvee/diskguard/README.md

 ```

 `diskguard` is a software based, USB disk write blocker for MacOS.
 It works by detecting when an external USB disk is mounted and then remounts it in readonly mode.

+> **IMPORTANT:** This method may not be forensically sound.
+If chain of custody is important use a hardware based write-blocker instead of this tool.

 ## Install